eugene-tarassov/vivado-risc-v/README.md

 Also can be used to run [bare-metal](https://github.com/eugene-tarassov/vivado-risc-v/tree/master/bare-metal) or RTOS software.

-The project is used as a reference design to validate RISC-V support in [Eclipse TCF](https://wiki.eclipse.org/TCF/RISC-V).
+The project is used as reference design to validate RISC-V support in [Eclipse TCF](https://wiki.eclipse.org/TCF/RISC-V).

 AMD/Xilinx tools support debugging of RISC-V software over JTAG.